DATA-606-SPRING-2023-TUE/nicholas_data606/docs/final_proposal.md

 Key features include:

-• origin - object - City and Country where the beans originate from.
+• origin (object) - City and Country where the beans originate from.
 (Different from where they were roasted)

-• roast - object - The temperature the beans were roasted at.
+• roast (object) - The temperature the beans were roasted at.
 (Light, Light-Medium, Full Medium, Medium-Dark, Dark)

-• price - object - Dollars/ounces
+• price (object) - Dollars/ounces

-• acidity - float64 - 1-10 scale
+• acidity (float64) - 1-10 scale

-• aroma - float64 - 1-10 scale
+• aroma (float64) - 1-10 scale

-• body - float64 - 1-10 scale
+• body (float64) - 1-10 scale

-• flavor - float64 - 1-10 scale
+• flavor (float64) - 1-10 scale

-• aftertaste - float64 - 1-10 scale
+• aftertaste (float64) - 1-10 scale

 • description
 - Blind Assessment - object